paritytech/xcm-docs/src/journey/locks/locks.md

 });
 ```

-4. Parachain B Unlocks a part of the funds by sending a UnlockAsset to the relay chain.
-Check the lock in the balances-pallet.
+4. Parachain B Unlocks a part of the funds by sending an `UnlockAsset` to the relay chain. we check the lock in the balances-pallet.
 Unlockers: B, C; Funds registered in pallet-xcm: 2, 5.
 Lock set in pallet-balances: 5.